Linaro/lava/doc/v2/actions-boot.rst

 ================

 An overlay is a tarball of scripts which run the LAVA Test Shell for the test job.
-The tarball also includes the git checkouts of the repository specified in the test job submission and the LAVA helper scripts.
+The tarball also includes the git clones of the repositories specified in the test job submission and the LAVA helper scripts.
 Normally, this overlay is integrated into the test job automatically.
 In some situations, for example when using a command list to specify an alternative rootfs, it is necessary to transfer the overlay from the worker to the device using commands within the booted system prior to starting to run the test shell.

+Some overlay tarballs can be quite large.
+The LAVA TestShell helpers are tiny shell scripts but the git repositories cloned for your test shell definitions can become large over time.
+Additionally, if your test shell definition clones the git repo of source code, those clones will also appear in the overlay tarball.

 .. note:: The situations where ``transfer_overlay`` is useful tend to also require restricting the test job to specific devices of a